 - 2 teaspoons pumpkin pie spice

 - Divide half of the batter among three greased and floured 8x4-in. loaf pans.
-Sprinkle with half of the streusel.
+Sprinkle with half the streusel.
 Top with remaining batter and streusel.

 These loaves make wonderful gifts!
 Saving not only to give but for my special family who love 'em!!

 Made this bread the other day and couldn't even keep the dog out of the kitchen.
 Someone in the home was not happy that I gave a loaf away!
 It was moist and delicious.
 There will be another batch in the oven soon.

 Jul 2, 2013

 I had a go-to pumpkin bread recipe but this one is just as good (if not better) and all that much easier with the use of the pound cake mix.
 I have made this recipe for holiday gifts and received compliments.
 I like making the recipe a day ahead of time and wrapping cooled loaves individually in plastic wrap; after sitting overnight, the flavors really come through and the bread is very, very moist.
 This is a very yummy pumpkin bread, especially when served with softened or whipped cream cheese.

 Aug 29, 2012